getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/circleci/index.md

 Next, you'll need a few environment variables to configure the Sentry CLI:

-- `SENTRY_AUTH_TOKEN` - Your internal integration token.
+- `SENTRY_AUTH_TOKEN` - Your internal integration token
-- `SENTRY_ORG` - Your Sentry organization slug.
+- `SENTRY_ORG` - Your Sentry organization slug
-- `SENTRY_PROJECT` - Your Sentry project slug.
+- `SENTRY_PROJECT` - Your Sentry project slug

 To access you internal integration token securely, store it as an [environment variable on your project](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project):

 1. In the CircleCI application, go to your project’s settings by clicking the gear icon on the Pipelines page, or the three dots on other pages in the application.
 2. Click on Environment Variables.
-3. Add a new variable by clicking the Add Variable button and enter `SENTRY_AUTH_TOKEN` as the name and your internal integration token as the value.
+3. Add a new variable by clicking the "Add Variable" button and enter `SENTRY_AUTH_TOKEN` as the name and your internal integration token as the value.

 [{% asset releases/circleci/project-settings-env-var.png alt="View of CircleCI environment variables." %}]({% asset releases/circleci/project-settings-env-var.png @path %})